-SDAs are the newest type of Amazon PPC campaign, and they were previously only available to merchants using Amazon DSP (Demand Side Platform).
+SDAs are the newest type of Amazon PPC campaign, and they were previously only available as Product Display Ads for merchants using Amazon DSP (Demand Side Platform).
 Now the barrier to entry is significantly lower, so any seller who is Amazon brand-registered may partake.

 Want More Advertising Tips Delivered to Your Inbox?

 To create the content of your first campaign, you must understand how PPC campaigns work.
 Here are the basics.

 Use one product per campaign just to keep things clean.
 It’s easy to link a product to a campaign via ASIN/SKU.